open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Now, we can use the OCI repository access creation from the [first tour](../01-getting-started/README.md#walkthrough), but we pass the credentials as additional parameter.
-To give you the chance to specify your own registry the URL is taken from the config file.
+To give you the chance to specify your own registry, the URL is taken from the config file.

 ```go